Newsletters are great for engaging your organization’s membership. But in order for your newsletter to effectively do that, the content must be:

 To get this started, you may have to post a few seed questions, but if those questions (and answers) resonate with your members, they’ll likely want to submit questions of their own.

 And bonus: Getting these types of questions directly from your members can help down the road when choosing conference speakers and/or webinar presenters.
-(A true way to “give the people what they want!”)
+(A more realistic way to “give the people what they want!”)

 3. A recommendations section